Garza breaks Iowa scoring mark, No. 11 Hawkeyes beat Penn St

 - Oops!Something went wrong.Please try again later.

-IOWA CITY, Iowa (AP) — Luka Garza scored 23 points to become Iowa's all-time leading scorer, and the 11th-ranked Hawkeyes beat Penn State 74-68 on Sunday.
+IOWA CITY, Iowa (AP) The chase to become Iowa's all-time leading scorer got to Luka Garza only once during Sunday's game against Penn State.

+Garza looked at the scoreboard going into a media timeout in the second half and saw that he needed to make both of the free throws he was about to shoot to reach the record.

+''Obviously, I was a little nervous on that free throw,'' Garza said, laughing.

+Garza eventually got the points he needed, and the 11th-ranked Hawkeyes came away with the win.
+He finished with 23 points as Iowa rallied in the second half to beat the Nittany Lions 74-68.

-Garza has 2,126 points for Iowa, breaking the record of 2,116 points set by Roy Marble from 1985-89.
-Garza scored 12 points in the first half to get within a point of Marble and passed the mark with a layup off a pass from Jordan Bohannon at the 8:18 mark of the second half.
+Garza now has 2,126 points, breaking the record of 2,116 points set by Roy Marble from 1985-89.
+Garza scored 12 points in the first half to get within a point of Marble.
+After the free-throw mishap, he passed the mark with a layup off a pass from Jordan Bohannon at the 8:18 mark of the second half.

+''Yeah, I've never air-balled a free throw in my life,'' Garza said. ''When the first one went in of the two of them, I was very surprised.
+Neither of them felt good.
+I was just thinking about (the record) too much.
+They called the timeout, I looked up at the scoreboard and knew where I was at.
+I had the whole timeout to think about it.''

+From that point, though, Garza settled in.
+Garza, who came into the game as the nation's leading scorer at 24.7 points per game, scored 10 consecutive points in Iowa's 13-2 second-half run after the game was tied at 54.

 Garza also had 11 rebounds for his 10th double-double of the season.